theguyonthesky/ShellcodeLoader/README.md

 4. The decrypted shellcode is injected into memory and executed, bypassing Windows Defender due to the use of dynamic API resolution and encryption.

 5. A YARA rule can be used to scan systems for artifacts of the loader.

+# Tools and Technologies Used
+- C++ – Main programming language

+- Windows API – For memory allocation, cryptographic operations (including AES decryption using CryptAcquireContext, CryptDeriveKey, etc.), and process/thread management

+- YARA – For writing and testing custom detection rules

+# Files
+- ShellCodeLoader.cpp: Contains the C++ code for the shellcode loader, involving dynamic API call resolution, AES decryption, and shellcode execution in a newly allocated memory region.
+Please reference this file for a detailed code walkthrough.
+- ShellCodeYara.yara: A YARA rule designed to detect the presence or usage of the provided shellcode loader in analyzed files or memory, targeting API calls and characteristic strings.

 ## ShellCode Loader
 ## 1. Dependencies: